Croatia–Mexico relations: Bilateral agreements

-Both nations have signed a few bilateral agreements such as a Memorandum of Understanding for the Establishment of a Mechanism of Consultation in Matters of Mutual Interest (2008); Agreement on the Elimination of Visa Requirements for Diplomatic and Official Passport Holders (2008); Agreement on the Elimination on Visa Requirements for Ordinary Passport holders (2010); and an Agreement on Educational, Cultural and Sports Cooperation (2011).
+Both nations have signed a few bilateral agreements such as a Memorandum of Understanding for the Establishment of a Mechanism of Consultation in Matters of Mutual Interest (2008); Agreement on the Elimination of Visa Requirements for Diplomatic and Official Passport Holders (2008); Agreement on the Elimination on Visa Requirements for Ordinary Passport holders (2010); Agreement on Educational, Cultural and Sports Cooperation (2011); and a Memorandum of Understanding between both nations Ministry's of Foreign Affairs on Cooperation in Diplomatic Training, with the goal of exchanging best practices and experiences in this field (2024).

 Croats in Mexico

 There is a small immigrant community of Croats in Mexico, mostly in the capital and its surroundings.
 Mexican cuisine, music (mariachi) and soap operas are popular in Croatia.
 Los Caballeros is the first Croatian band that performs traditional Mexican music.
 In 2000, it successfully participated in the 7th International Mariachi and Charreria meeting in Guadalajara.

 Croatian sailor and soldier Vinko Paletin joined the expedition that was led by Francisco de Montejo on the Yucatán Peninsula.
 As a member of the Mexican Dominican Province of St. James, Paletin had been preparing to become a priest in a Mexican Monetary of St. Dominic.
 At the end of summer of 1546, he returned to Europe.